Tom Donahue (filmmaker): Los Tigres Del Norte at Folsom Prison

-In 2018, Donahue directed the Netflix Original, Los Tigres Del Norte at Folsom Prison which premiered on the streaming platform on September 15, 2019.
+In 2018, Donahue directed the Netflix Original, Los Tigres Del Norte at Folsom Prison which premiered on Netflix on September 15, 2019.

 The band visited Folsom Prison in April 2018 to honor the 50th anniversary of Johnny Cash's legendary performance there.
 They performed two concerts -one for the male prisoners and one for the female (filmed the next day at the Folsom Women's Facility).
 Donahue and his team filmed the concerts but also interviewed 22 of the inmates (10 men and 12 women).
 The documentary (which includes narration by the members of the band) interweaves their stories with the songs performed.

 The film was produced by Zach Horowitz (former Chairman/CEO of Universal Music Publishing Group) and Ilan Arboleda and executive produced by Horowitz.
 The music was produced by Gustavo Santaolalla, a two-time Oscar winner and winner of many Latin Grammys, and his production partner Anibal Kerpel.
 A live album was released concurrently.
 This was the first live album recorded at Folsom Prison since Cash's 50 years before.